Why Be Good

 Good Values Are Earned and Quiet

 Integrity, goodness, humility, honesty, fairness, loyalty, honor, kindness, patience and courage are quiet values.
 They are earned words that must be attributed to you by others; proclaiming them for yourself negates your claim.
+When someone is living those values, people say that they are a person of good character.

 Determining The Values of Others